peilin-chen/peilin-chen.github.io/_pages/channel.md

 In this channel, I often share something I've learned and post some demonstration videos about my project.

 ## Eefocus channel: [Link](https://www.eefocus.com/course/1074129.html)
-In this channel, I post some premium videos for a fee, which have a strong relationship with my major.
+In this channel, I post some premium videos for a fee.